I. NVRA and California Elections Code Requirements for DMV Voter Registration

 Voter pre-registration is available through the DMV for Californians who are 16 or 17 years old and meet the other eligibility requirements.
 They will automatically be registered to vote when they turn 18.

-The following registration services are provided by DMV, in connection with DL/ID applications or changes of address:
+The following voter registration opportunities are provided by the DMV, in connection with DL/ID applications or change of addresses:

-- An electronic Driver License and ID Card Application (eDL44 and eDL44C) containing the voter registration application that can be completed online prior to visiting a field office, or during a field office visit at a touch screen terminal or ADA (Americans With Disabilities Act) station.
+- Electronic voter registrations completed online prior to visiting a field office, or during a field office visit at a touch screen terminal or ADA (Americans with Disabilities Act) station for these applications: eDL44, eDL44C, Driver License Internet Renewal (DLIR), Internet Change of Address (ICA), and Online Duplication Driver License (ODDL).

 - Paper Voter Registration Cards (VRCs) in field offices for customers who want to register to vote but who are not applying for, renewing, or changing an address for a DL/ID.
-VRCs are also provided to customers who are unable to complete their DL/ID transaction in the field office due to a system outage, and who request a VRC.
+VRCs are also provided to customers who request a VRC.

 - Secure and timely electronic transmission to the Secretary of State of registration information collected from DL/ID applications and change of address forms.